esamattis/lean-redux/README.md

 ### `update([scope: string|Array], update: LeanUpdate)`

-Normal Redux action creator for dispatching LeanUpdates manually.
-Use it if you want to use the `LeanUpdates` outside of the components.
+Normal Redux action creator for dispatching `LeanUpdate`s manually.
+Use it if you want to use the `LeanUpdate`s outside of the components.
 Ex. from store directly `store.dispatch(update({foo: "bar"}))` or from Redux Thunk callback or whatever situation you have.